mamertmg/myplaces_mern/README.md

 # MyPlaces

 ## Description
-MyPlaces is a web application for storing favorite place built with MERN Stack.
+MyPlaces is a web application for storing favorite places built with MERN Stack.

 ## Stack
 - NodeJS backend